Atlas200dk/sample-videoanalysisperson/Readme_en.md

 1. Open the corresponding project.

     Enter the “MindStudio-ubuntu/bin” directory after decompressing the installation package in the command line, for example, $HOME/MindStudio-ubuntu/bin.
-Execute the following command to start Mind Studio:
+Run the following command to start Mind Studio:

     **./MindStudio.sh**